-- Valuable: The prompt explains why the user should grant location permissions, like enabling a location-based feature or unlocking an offer.
+- Valuable: The prompt explains why the user should grant location permissions, like enabling a valuable location-based feature.

 - Timely: The prompt is shown when the user is engaged, like in an onboarding, when accessing a location-based feature, or after a transaction.
 Background permission prompts are shown after and incremental to foreground permission prompts.